MichaelLeonffu/Snake-Game/README.md

-# Worm-Game
+# Snake-Game

-This is a worm game in CLI made with node js in order to learn machine learning, ironically.
+This is a snake game in CLI made with node js in order to learn machine learning, ironically.

 ## Author